hanif-dev/hanif-dev.github.io/projects/data-analysis/index.md

 # 📊 Data Analysis Projects in the FMCG and Retail Industry

 Welcome to the **Data Analysis** page!
-Here, you will find various data analysis projects focused on the **FMCG industry**.
+Here, you will find various data analysis projects focused on the **FMCG and retail industry**.
 These projects include different data analysis techniques to understand customer behavior, sales trends, and supply chain optimization.

 ---